Macrometacorp/pyC8/docs/index.rst

 Installation
 ============

-To install a stable version from PyPi_:
+To install a stable version from PyPi:

 .. code-block:: bash